PurkkaKoodari/oodiplusplus/README.en.md

 # Oodi++

 Oodi++ is a [userscript][userscript] for WebOodi.
 It adds a powerful schedule view that allows you to pick lectures and other events and follow your schedule filling up in real time.
+The completed schedule can be exported in iCalendar format compatible with most calendar software.

 Potential future features:

-- Exporting completes schedules to calendar apps in ICAL format
 - Printing completed schedules
 - Synchronizing course selections: edit selections on all your devices and they'll also automatically update in calendar apps